 While Hollywood movies often depict college as a long party, the reality is that it’s a huge time commitment.
 Students must spend time in class, spend time studying, and complete academic requirements, even internships.
-No wonder that the most successful college students have exceptional time management skills!
+No wonder the most successful college students have exceptional time management skills!

 But many, if not most, adult learners have personal and professional obligations that make it more challenging to focus on their studies.
 The challenge of working full time while also meeting academic obligations is among the reasons for dropping out, aside from the frustration and stress.

 The good news is that keeping a good work-studies-life balance is possible!
 You can start by enrolling in either a low-residency or 100% online program since it means studying at your own pace and time.
 You may also enroll in just a few classes or on a part-time basis, so you have a more flexible schedule.
 Your support system, including family and friends, matters, too, in ensuring that you have enough resources for your studies.